elementor/hello-theme/readme.txt

 * `elementor_hello_theme_enqueue_style`                 enqueue style
 * `elementor_hello_theme_register_elementor_locations`  register elementor settings

-= Style =

-In order to change the styling used throughout the site, use **Elementor**.

-However, if for some reason there is still a need to add or change the site's CSS, please take into account the following:

-1. Files located under `reset` directory, should **NOT** be edited directly
-2. In order to change any of the values defined in `preset/variables.scss`, add your style code to `custom/pre_default.scss`
-3. Any new SCSS files should be located under `custom/` directory, and imported in `custom/custom.scss`

-== Installation ==

-1. In your admin panel, go to Appearance > Themes and click the 'Add New' button.
-2. Type in 'Elementor Hello' in the search form and hit the 'Enter' key on your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Navigate to Elementor and start building your site.

 == Frequently Asked Questions ==

 **Does this theme support any plugins?**

-Elementor Hello Theme includes support for WooCommerce.
+Hello Elementor includes support for WooCommerce.

-**Can Font Style be added thru the theme's css file?**
+**Can Font Styles be added thru the theme's css file?**

-Best practice is to use the styling capabilities in the Elementor plugin.
+Yes, **but** best practice is to use the styling capabilities in the Elementor plugin.

 == Changelog ==